DStaff-code/PyWordle/README.md

 	<ul>
 		<li>A green letter indicates that the letter is correct and in the correct position</li>
 		<li>A yellow letter indicates that the letter is correct but in the wrong position </li>
-		<li>A red letter indicates that the letter is incorrect and not in the word</li>
+		<li>A grey letter indicates that the letter is incorrect and not in the word</li>
 	</ul>
 	<li>Keep guessing until you find the correct word!
 You have six attempts to get it!</li>
 </ul>